QuentinRa/blog.quentinra.dev/tools/git/index.md

 ## Advanced Github concepts

-Here some functionalities that you may find on other git-server.
+Here are some functionalities that you may find on other git-server.

 * [Wikis](tools/wiki.md)